ExaESM-WP4/Containers-for-Scientific-Computing/02_technology.md

 ## High-level conceptual perspective

-* isolated runtime environment for “applications” w/ system dependencies, but w/o the kernel (unlike VMs!)
+* isolated runtime environment for "applications" including their dependencies but not, unlike VMs, the kernel
-* simplifies “application” development, and deployment, and strongly improves portability
+* simplifies "application" development, and deployment, and strongly improves "application" portability

 ## Brief historical perspective